-The Maine Outdoor Film Festival (MOFF) is an international film festival featuring outdoor adventure and conservation films - documentary, narrative, and beyond - which relate to topics and experiences surrounding the beauty, vastness, interactivity and volatility of our planet; and how its power influences human experience.
+The Maine Outdoor Film Festival (MOFF) is an international film festival featuring outdoor adventure and environmental documentary films which relate to topics and experiences surrounding the beauty, vastness, interactivity and volatility of our planet; and how its power influences human experience.

-After the Portland flagship festival, MOFF produces a late-summer tour (called MOFF Selects) of northeast venues, connecting community and the outdoors through film.
+After the Portland flagship festival, MOFF produces a late-summer/fall tour of northeast venues (called MOFF Selects Tour), connecting community and the outdoors through film.

 WHAT WE VALUE